Details: Spencer Basin

 A short distance past the unmarked trail to Sugarloaf Pass the road again curves to the right and climbs steeply up a rocky hillside.
 The short climb ends atop a bench where the path turns to the left and ascends on easy to moderate grades.

 At 2.1 miles reach a “Y” intersection with the remnants of a two-track road branching left.
-To the right is a flattened gravel area and a hillside with tailings and a mine shaft (about 12,420-ft.).
+To the right is the mine (12,420-ft.), set amid a flattened gravel area.
+The hillside above is littered with tailings and a mine shaft.
 Straight ahead is a moist meadow with a stream and small pond.
 Scattered around the area are evidence of mining.
 Turn right and walk across the gravel toward the tailings, passing the ruins of a rock building.

 Beyond the tailings a faint trail heads northwest up a grassy hill, staying to the right of a seasonal creek.
 Talus spills down the hill along the left side of the creek.
 At the top of the hill, at 2.2 miles, the trail disappears.
 To the left (west) is the cirque ringing the head of Spencer Basin.
 Straight ahead to the north is an obvious saddle on the ridge rimming the north side of the basin.
 The unnamed saddle, which I call Arrastra Pass, is to the right (east) of Peak 13409.
 Below is a marshy meadow.

 Here again hikers have a choice, find a place to enjoy the views at the head of the valley before retracing your steps to the trailhead or climb the saddle to the north.
 There is no trail to the saddle so blaze your own route.
 I recommend initially curving around the left side of the marshy meadows and then keeping to the grass, as much as possible, as you climb the steep slopes to Arrastra Pass (12,940-ft.).
 It about 0.75 miles to the pass and will take a half hour or more (depending on your conditioning).